-As of 5 April, new updated rules go into effect regarding entry to the Czech Republic from abroad – for Czech citizens and non-citizens alike.
+As of 4 May, new slightly updated rules go into effect regarding entry to the Czech Republic from abroad – for Czech citizens and non-citizens alike.
 They apply to all those visiting or returning from abroad for stays longer than 12 hours.
 The entire measures can be read in this PDF (in Czech).

 The updated measure newly distinguishes the conditions of entry into the Czech Republic for citizens/residents of the Czech Republic and for other foreigners.
 For citizens/residents of the Czech Republic it also distinguishes whether the journey to the Czech Republic is made by public, or individual transport.
 The rules of arrival in the Czech Republic clearly summarize the following tables of the Ministry of the Interior of the Czech Republic: